A New Kind of Search Suggestions at Google Based on Tasks

 A searcher may try to find information for a task that needs to be completed.
 For instance, searching for information about booking a flight.

 The patent tells us it is about identifying a query and returning a task search suggestion in response.
-The search engine may associate the searcher with the task when the searcher selects the task suggestion from a dropdown of suggestions.
-Tasks could be identified based on terms in a query.
+The search engine may associate the searcher with the task when the searcher selects the task suggestion from a suggestion dropdown.
+For example, tasks could be identified based on terms in a query.
 Tasks may also be identified from data that is associated with a searcher.
 The patent also tells us that additional information related to completing a task may be associated with task search suggestions.

 The process behind the patent includes:

 - Identifying a number of suggestions for the query with at least one task suggestion associated with at least one task

 - Providing one or more of the suggestions to the user, including the task suggestion associated with the at least one task